jboss-developer/jboss-eap-quickstarts/hibernate4/readme.md

 You may refer "Adding a new external dependency" located at http://community.jboss.org/wiki/HackingOnAS7 for further help on adding dependencies.

-Please note that if you are working with Hibernate 3 the process is different as you will need to bundle the jars since AS7(or EAP6) does not ship with hibernate 3.
+Please note that if you are working with Hibernate 3 the process is different as you will need to bundle the jars since JBoss AS7(or EAP6) does not ship with Hibernate 3.
-Please refer to the quickstart demonstrating hibernate3 for details on how to bundle the jars in such cases.
+Please refer to the quickstart demonstrating Hibernate3 for details on how to bundle the jars in such cases.

 Deploying the application